 You can control the information displayed in the portlet and the portlet layout.
+See About the Tools portlets, Configuring the portlet, and Defining the portlet data preferences.

 About the Locations portlet

 The Locations portlet displays the top locations in a selected instance or in all instances in the selected Tier.
 This view easily identifies the users consuming the most resources.
 Selecting a location launches SmartLink in context.